agentrickard/domain/README.txt

 ----
 1. Introduction

+Before using the module, you should read the installation instructions found in INSTALL_QUICKSTART.txt.

 The Domain Access module group is designed to run an affiliated network of sites from a single Drupal installation.
-The module thus allows you to share users, content, and configurations across a group of sites such as:
+The module allows you to share users, content, and configurations across a group of sites such as:

   - example.com
   - one.example.com
   - two.example.com
   - my.example.com
+  - thisexample.com
+  - anothersite.com
+  - example.com:3000 <-- non-standard ports are treated as unique domains.

 By default, these sites share all tables in your Drupal installation.